simonccc/headscale-admin-acl/README.md

 # headscale-admin-acl
-Golang microservice for interacting with headscale's configuration file.
+Golang microservice for interacting with headscale's ACL configuration file.
 Designed to be run in a docker environment.